cap-js/docs/advanced/hybrid-testing.md

 With `cds bind` you avoid storing credentials on your hard disk.
 If you need to start other local applications with cloud service bindings, you can use the `exec` option.

-For example, you can run the approuter from an `approuter` child directory:
+For example, you can run the App Router from an `approuter` child directory:

 ::: code-group
 ```sh [Mac/Linux]